-Some councils or chapters have small treasuries and do not have surplus funds to invest.
-However, a number of councils and chapters do have investment accounts.
+Some state councils/chapters have small treasuries and do not have surplus funds to invest.
+However, a number of state councils/chapters do have investment accounts.
 Generally, funds available for investment fall into two categories:

-- Short-term These are funds not needed for operations immediately, but may be needed within the next one to three years.
-Appropriate vehicles for investing short-term funds may be money market funds, certificates of deposit, known as CDs, or U.S. Treasuries. - Long-term These are funds that will not be needed for operations for at least the next three years.
-Appropriate vehicles for investing long-term funds may be a combination of money market funds, CDs, U.S. Treasuries, equities such as stocks and fixed-income securities, generally bonds.
+- Short-term These are funds that are not needed for operations immediately, but may be needed within this year or the next 12-36 months.
+Appropriate vehicles for investing short-term funds may be money market funds, certificates of deposit (CDs), and/or U.S. Treasuries. - Long-term These are funds that will not be needed for operations for at least the next three years.
+Appropriate vehicles for investing long-term funds may be a combination of money market funds, CDs, U.S. Treasuries, equities (generally stocks), and fixed-income securities (generally bonds).